Skip to main content

 Encrypted Streaming

-nanoStream Cloud ensures that data transfer across ingest, control, and playback layers is encrypted using modern standards.
+nanoStream ensures that data transfer across ingest, control, and playback layers is encrypted using modern standards.

 All H5Live Player and Webcaster operations run over HTTPS/TLS, ensuring secure communication by default.
 For ingest workflows, you may choose to enforce encrypted streaming using RTMPS instead of standard RTMP.
-RTMPS provides SSL encryption to protect audio/video data as it is sent to nanoStream Cloud.
+RTMPS provides SSL encryption to protect audio/video data as it is sent to nanoStream.

 Typical ingest endpoints: